ifesdjeen/binaer/README.md

 # Project status

 So far it's a proof of concept.
 It was first required to create branching (for example, for cases like protocol versioning or possible branches depending on data types).

 Every operator you can see (branches, repeated fields and so on) can be nested and combined in any fashion.

 # Further Steps

+  * Protocol Spec Blueprints generated from consuming functions
   * Optional field consumption (field that either gets consumed and buffer rewinded or buffer remains on the previous position)
   * More data types
   * More combiners
   * More default protocol implementations